khartinger/mqtt4home/m4h07_RasPiCppBase_e.md

 ## Targets
 * To appreciate the advantages of building systems in a modular fashion.
 * To know the parts of the C++ template `m4hBase`.
 * To be able to compile, run and test the `m4hBase` program template.

+## Required tools
+* Hardware: RasPi
+* Software: Internet access to GitHub.
+* Software: Terminal program [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on the PC/laptop
+* Software: Possibly [WinSCP](https://winscp.net/eng/docs/lang:de) for data transfer from the PC/laptop to the RasPi

 ## Overview
-In order to design systems clearly, they should be modular.
-Modular means that a certain function is realized by exactly one module and modules can be added or omitted if necessary.
+In order to make systems more transparent, they should have a modular structure.
+Modular means that a particular function is implemented by exactly one module and modules can be added or omitted as needed.
-With multi-tasking systems such as Linux modularity is easy to achieve by command line programs or scripts.
+In multi-tasking systems like Linux, modularity is easily achieved by command line programs or scripts.
+For this reason, some programs are created here, each of which performs exactly one task.
+Furthermore it is possible to combine the single programs to bigger programs to realize exactly one "total functionality".
 Command line programs can be written in various programming languages, with C++ being used in some examples.
 The advantage of C++ is that the programs can be used like system calls after compiling.
 Since the creation of MQTT applications in C++ is not quite easy, a template `m4hBase` is used here, which already covers certain basic functionalities.
 The template consists of the following files:
 * __`m4hMain.cpp`__